alexghenderson/simple-module-federation/README.md

 This plugin currently generates code that utilizes ES modules which can be loaded via built-in dynamic `import` statements.
 This imposes some limitations:

 - Type information is not automatically included in remote modules.
-It is likely possible to get types working with these modules, but it would require some work.
-Due to this, imported modules are effectively typed as `any`.
+In order to get this working, you must export the type definitions of the remote modules, add the remote modules as a dev dependency, and cast the dynamic imports as the imported type.
+This does _not_ bundle the remote into the main bundle if done correctly, but at the same time it doesn't guarantee type correctness due to potentially mismatched type definitions, as the types bundled in with the dependency may not be the same module (e.g. version mismatch) as the dynamically imported module.
 - It is not possible for the host to directly share code with remotes.
 This can be worked around by moving shared code into a dependency, and adding it to the shared module configuration in the host and remote plugin configuration.
 This in action is included in the example project (the `shared/config` module).
 - This relies entirely on native ES modules, which may not be supported by all browsers.
 It has been tested on chrome-based browsers, and likely will work in other browsers (anything from 2018 on according to caniuse).
 - This implementation lacks many features that are included in the larger module-federation packages.